danreeves/react-tether/README.md

 #### `renderTarget`: PropTypes.func

 This is a [render prop](https://reactjs.org/docs/render-props.html), the component returned from this function will be Tether's `target`.
-One argument, innerRef, is passed into this function.
+One argument, ref, is passed into this function.
 This is a ref that must be attached to the highest possible DOM node in the tree.
 If this is not done the element will not render.

 #### `renderElement`: PropTypes.func

 This is a [render prop](https://reactjs.org/docs/render-props.html), the component returned from this function will be Tether's `element`, that will be moved.
 If no component is returned, the target will still render, but with no element tethered.
-One argument, innerRef, is passed into this function.
+One argument, ref, is passed into this function.
 This is a ref that must be attached to the highest possible DOM node in the tree.
 If this is not done the element will not render.

 #### `renderElementTag`: PropTypes.string